 - Hempseed oil is harvested by cold-pressing hemp seeds.

-- It’s has a light green color to it and has a slightly nutty flavor.
+- It is a light green color with a slightly nutty flavor.

 - Hemp seeds are great for the skin because of their source of polyunsaturated and essential fatty acids.

 - Many people use it on the skin because of its moisturizing properties and its ability to soothe and reduce inflammation.

 - Find hemp seed oil here.